 Men’s Concerns Resolved

-Specializing in men’s concerns, chances are good that I have helped other men with the same issues that you are struggling with.
+Specializing in men’s concerns, chances are good that I have helped other men with the same issues that you are experiencing.

 - Marital Transition